-Important: If you claim the N.C. standard deduction and you do not have any additions to or deductions from federal adjusted gross income, DO NOT complete Form D-400 Schedule A.
+Important: If you claim the N.C. standard deduction DO NOT complete Form D-400 Schedule A.

 N.C.
 Itemized Deductions.
-To compute North Carolina itemized deductions, complete Form D-400 Schedule A, Lines 1 through 9.
+To compute North Carolina itemized deductions, complete Form D-400 Schedule A, Lines 1 through 10.
 (For more information, see "N.C.
-Itemized Deductions" on Page 20.)
+Itemized Deductions" on page 19.)